-When to wild camp
+When to go wild camping?

 So, you know what wild camping is and some potential good spots, but when should you go?
-As we’ve mentioned, it’s a good idea to start small – wild camping for a night or two, somewhere close to home.
+As we’ve mentioned, it’s a good idea to start small – wild camp for a night or two, somewhere close to home.
 You’d be surprised at the power of a simple overnighter.

 Obviously, the late spring and summer are going to give you the best weather chances, but as long as you’re well-prepared and don’t mind getting a bit wet/cold, you can wild camp at any time of the year.
 In fact, some of the best adventures can be enjoyed in the winter and autumn when it’s quieter out and about.

 If you do have some annual leave coming up though, tag on a day here and there to make the most of your adventure.
 Make your time count – so much can be achieved even in a single weekend.
+If you like the idea of going with a group, join us on one of our weekend wild camping in Snowdonia, or perhaps abroad rock climbing and wild camping in the Pyrenees.

-Navigation.
-Start with what you have: your phone, and good old Google Maps.
-Google continually invests time and money into updating its maps, so you can count on them to get you where you need to go.
-You can use maps offline by downloading your route ahead of time.
 You’re not likely to be able to charge your phone, so keep it on airplane mode to save battery.
 Or bring a power bank.
 It’s a great idea to take an up-to-date paper map with you, too, just in case.

-Safety.
+Safety when wild camping.
 Trip safety starts before you leave.
 Make sure to let someone know where you’re going to be and how long for.
 You don’t need to provide an exact grid reference, just a rough idea will do.
 Expect the unexpected: have a plan B (and a list of back-up B&BS.
 That’s a lot of b's).
 Make an extensive checklist and triple-check it before you leave.

 No one wants to rock up to their chosen spot in the middle of nowhere at midnight only to find they’ve forgotten their headtorch, or toilet paper for that matter, but one of them will surely make for a better story.
 In all seriousness though, hyperthermia is a killer (remember the 3 3’s - 3 weeks without food, 3 days without water, 3 hours without shelter).